sccn/sccn.github.io/contribute/design_plugin.md

 ---
 layout: default
-title: Contributing to EEGLAB
+title: Create an EEGLAB plugin
-parent: Reference Topics
+parent: Contribute
-grand_parent: Tutorials
-nav_order: 7

 ---
-Contributing to EEGLAB <span style="color: green"> - Done</span>
+Creating EEGLAB plugins and extension <span style="color: green"> - Done</span>
 ========================
 {: .no_toc }
+This section about creating plugins and extension is fairly long.
+However, creating an EEGLAB plugin is very simple.
+If you are in a rush, jump to the [example section](/contribute/design_plugin.html#eegplugin_-function-examples) and copy and paste code.

 <details open markdown="block">
   <summary>